 All student teachers are required to attend the internship seminars that take place throughout the internship.
-Some student teachers will be required to register for the internship seminar course if the course is included in their program checklist (grades will be earned based on participation and attendance).
+Some student teachers will be required to register for the internship seminar course if the course is included in their program checklist.
 If the seminar course is not included on a program checklist, attendance is still required - failure to attend the seminars will result in a lowered final student teaching grade.

-Student teachers will be notified about the seminars via a letter sent by postal mail and an announcement within the Important Dates section of this website.
+- Student teachers will be notified about the seminars via BlazerNet and an announcement within the Important Dates section of this website.

-All math, science, language arts, social science, foreign languages, art, music, and health education majors are to attend the secondary internship seminars.
+- All math, science, language arts, social science, foreign languages, art, and music education majors are to attend the secondary internship seminars.

 - Held during the spring semester on one specific date on the UAB campus – date, time, and location will provided by the Director of Student Teaching and at the spring Student Teaching Orientation.